jaredly/j3/Roadmap.md

     `{...meta id uint}`
     But like, so the actuall CST node would just have the handle. which would go into indexeddb right
-- [ ] so image attachments, I should probably make it so you can change the rendered size?
+- [x] so image attachments, I should probably make it so you can change the rendered size?
+- [ ] why aren't the errors on attachments being recomputed :thinking:
+- [ ] I kindof want to be able to select the "end" of an attachment.
+So that I can do `.`, ya know?
+Yeah I think that's valuable.

+#### Markdown
+- [ ] make a little whatsit
+- [ ] ok maybe I actually want to treat it like a template string?
+  So that we can have little templaty deals. you know? but there's a question, of like different ways to render those templates.
+Like it could be "just show the result" or "

 buuuuuut also, can we not agree that I super need tests?